tianw52/Music-Popularity-with-Econ-and-Happiness/RUNNING.md

 ## Task 3: Is there a correlation between the popularity of song moods—such as happy music or sad music—to the average happiness of people in different countries?

-Using the language, mood, songs, and happiness data we obtained before, we create a dataset used for analysis in R.
+Using the language, mood, songs, and happiness data we obtained before, we created a dataset used for analysis in R.

 ```
 prep_task3.py cleaned_data/languages_and_mood/moods_data cleaned_data/spotify_clean cleaned_data/econ_happiness_cleaned Task-3/happiness_w_mood_R